HomeToyota

 Safety

 The Toyota Corolla Hybrid has earned a 5-Star overall safety rating from the National Highway Traffic Safety Administration (NHTSA).
-Although it remains structurally the same as the 2023 model that received a Top Safety Pick nod from the Insurance Institute for Highway Safety (IIHS), the IIHS changed its testing protocol for 2024 and has yet to fully test the 2025 Corolla Hybrid.
-However, on top of its good NHTSA crash test ratings, the Corolla Hybrid is well-equipped with standard safety features like automatic emergency braking, adaptive cruise control, lane-keep assist, and much more.
+It also received the Top Safety Pick award for 2024 from the Insurance Institute for Highway Safety (IIHS).
+On top of its good crash test ratings, the Corolla Hybrid is well-equipped with standard safety features like automatic emergency braking, adaptive cruise control, lane-keep assist, blind-spot monitoring, and much more.

 What did you think of this review?